 LOAN FOR USE

 Section 640.
-A loan for use is a contract whereby a person, called the lender, lets another person, called the borrower, have gratuitously the use of a property, and the borrower agrees to return it after having made use thereof.
+A loan agreement for use is a contract whereby a person, called the lender, lets another person, called the borrower, have gratuitously the use of a property, and the borrower agrees to return it after having made use thereof.

 Section 641.
 A loan for use is complete only on delivery of the property lent.